 Hiroe Saeki (b.
 1978, Osaka, Japan) creates drawings that inhabit the threshold between the visible and the invisible, where wonder, fragility, and mystery converge.
-Working primarily with sharpened mechanical pencils on Kent paper, she produces monochromatic compositions of microscopic precision and expansive stillness.
+Working primarily with sharpened mechanical pencils on paper, she produces monochromatic compositions of microscopic precision and expansive stillness.
 Each work functions as a meditation in which absence becomes as expressive as presence.

 Her imagery recalls the organic intricacy of natural and mineral forms—lotus blossoms, spider webs, geological strata—emerging through countless minuscule lines.
 Often beginning with ink-blotted shapes, Saeki allows abstraction to guide the appearance of figurative motifs.
 The result is a body of work that contemplates time, space, and the cycle of life and death.